 You're going to be eating your homegrown food, chemically free!

-What are the downsides of Apartment Permaculture?
+2. What are the downsides of having a Permaculture Apartment?

-Whether you can have pets, solar panels, or the ability to catch rainwater.
+What you can do in your apartment won't affect your lease agreement?
+For example, whether you can have pets, solar panels, or the ability to catch rainwater.

 Being 100% sustainable in the city is ambitious.
 It's likely that you'll still rely on the grid for some things.